topi314/docker/README.md

     3. portainer

     4. teamcity

-    5. youtrack

-    6. kittybot-dev
+    5. kittybot-dev

-    7. kittybot
+    6. kittybot

-    8. nginx
+    7. nginx

 or run the start script